jamesplease/bestfetch/README.md

   If a function is passed, then it will be passed the `response` object.
 This lets you dynamically determine the response type based on information about the response, such as the status code.

-* `requestKey` *(String)*: A string that is used to determine if two requests are identical.
-You may pass this to configure how the request key is generated.
-A default key will be generated for you if this is omitted.

 * `dedupe` *(Boolean)*: Whether or not to dedupe the request.
 Pass `false` and it will be as if this library was not even being used.
 Defaults to `true`.

 * `cachePolicy` *(String)*: Determines interactions with the cache.
 Valid options are `"cache-first"`, `"cache-only"`, and `"network-only"`.
 For more, refer to [the section on Caching](https://github.com/jamesplease/bestfetch#caching).

+* `requestKey` *(String)*: You will not typically need to specify this option. `requestKey` is a string that is used to determine if two requests are identical.
+You may pass this to configure how the request key is generated.
+A default key is generated for you if this is omitted.
+For most use cases, the default key is sufficient.

 Let's run through valid calls to `bestfetch`: